Canada’s premier organic and printed electronics conference packs program with industry, academic leaders from around the globe

 CPES2015 is the only event of its kind in Canada where CPEIA Members, Canadian and international industry players can learn about Printable and Organic Electronics technologies, real-world applications, and the cutting-edge research that is defining the future of this emerging sector.
 It will showcase the convergence of research and development, industry expertise, commercial effort and government support that gives Canada a tremendous opportunity in an explosive global market.

-“We have assembled a fantastic lineup of speakers that spans the spectrum of what is possible today with Printable and Organic Electronics to address the needs of many market verticals and where leading R&D efforts are taking us for the future,” said Peter Kallai, Executive Director of the CPEIA.
+“We have assembled a fantastic lineup of speakers that spans the spectrum of what is possible today with Printable and Organic Electronics to address the needs of many market verticals and where leading R&D efforts are taking us for the future,” said Mark Majewski, Executive Director of the CPEIA.
 “CPES2015 will be an information-packed two days you can’t afford to miss if you want to take the pulse of this exciting emerging sector and understand how Printable and Organic Electronics can increase your competitive edge in your industry.”

 A speaker lineup that spans the industry and the globe